perrydv/Vogelwarte_NIMBLE_workshop/Content/exercise_occupancy_distribution.R/exercise_occupancy_distribution.md

 Rewrite this model to use a `dOccupancy` distribution for the vector `y[i, 1:J]` of observations from each size `i`.
 This should allow you to remove the `z[i]` nodes from the model.
 You will also need to write `dOccupancy` itself.

+Bonus: Can you also rewrite the model to simplify the graph involving `p` and `phi`?